MrAizakku/WSDemo/README.md

-# WebSocket Server API Documentation
+# WebSocket Server and Client Demo

 ## Overview

+I didn't know how websockets worked, so I made this demo.
 This WebSocket server allows clients to establish a WebSocket connection and send messages.
 It also provides an endpoint to open a WebSocket connection and send messages to the server.

 ## Startup